Introduction

 - Level the Surface:

-- Use a long level or a straight board to check the surface for evenness.
+- Use a long level or straight board to check for evenness.

-- Make any necessary adjustments by adding or removing gravel, then compacting again.
+- Make adjustments by adding or removing gravel, followed by compaction.

 - Ensure Proper Slope for Drainage:

-- Verify that the patio maintains a slight slope (about 1-2% grade) to facilitate water runoff.
+- Confirm that the patio maintains a slight slope (approximately 1-2% grade) for effective water runoff.

-- Adjust the gravel layer if needed to ensure the slope is consistent and directs water away from any structures.
+- Adjust the gravel layer as needed to ensure consistent slope directs water away from any structures.

 - Final Compaction:

-- Perform a final round of compaction to ensure the entire surface is stable and well-compacted.
+- Conduct a final round of compaction to ensure the entire surface is stable and well-compacted.

 How to Maintain Your Crushed Gravel Patio for Longevity?